shikokuchuo/mirai/README.md

 Above, all specified `name = value` pairs are passed through to the ‘mirai’.

-The ‘mirai’ yields an 'unresolved' logical NA whilst the async operation is ongoing.
+The ‘mirai’ yields an ‘unresolved’ logical NA whilst the async operation is ongoing.

 ``` r
 m$data